rhyok/SerpentOfDiscord/README.md

 # Serpent Of Discord
-A Python wrapper around the Discord API
+A Python wrapper around the Discord API.
+Very early in development!

+##Example usage
 ```
 from SODClient import SODClient